Running an Outdated WordPress Site: The Security Risks You're Actually Taking

 If your site collects any identifiable data - contact form submissions, newsletter signups, customer accounts - and that data is exposed due to a known, unpatched vulnerability, you have a GDPR problem.

 Article 32 of GDPR requires organizations to implement 'appropriate technical measures' to ensure data security.
 Running software with publicly documented critical vulnerabilities, without patching them, is a defensible position only if you can demonstrate you had no reasonable opportunity to update.
-'We were worried updates might break the site' is not an adequate defense.
+Update hesitation is not generally accepted by data-protection authorities as a defense for processing-related breaches.

-GDPR fines can reach €20 million or 4% of global annual turnover, whichever is higher.
-For a small business, even a mid-range fine is existential.
+GDPR fines can reach €20 million or 4% of global annual turnover, whichever is higher; even mid-range enforcement actions are material for SMBs.

 Why Patching Isn't a Long-Term Strategy